inverno-io/inverno-mods/doc/reference-guide.md

 For instance the `NetConfiguration` is used to configure the net service.

-Please refer to the [API documentation][winter-javadoc] to have an exhaustive description of the different configuration properties.
+Please refer to the [API documentation][inverno-javadoc] to have an exhaustive description of the different configuration properties.

 ### Net service